djpandit007/turbo-invention/Section3-Configuration.md

 2. Generate token for service account.
 3. Create a secret object and stores the token inside the secret object.
 4. Link secret object to the service account.

+## 56: Resource Requirements

+- Whenever a pod is placed on a node, it consumes resources available to that node.
+- Kubernetes scheduler decides which node a pod goes to.
+- If the resources requested by a pod aren't available on any pod, Kubernetes holds back scheduling the pod.
+  - The pod will remain in a "pending" state.
+The pod events will show the reason.

+Resource `requests` define the minimum amount of compute resources required.
+Resource `limits` define the maximum amount of compute resources allowed.

+If the pod tries to go above the defined limits, Kubernetes will throttle the CPU.
+If the pod consumes more memory than the limit, Kubernetes will let it do so.
+However, if a pod is constantly using more memory than its limit, it'll be terminated.

+### Resource Units

+G: Gigabyte  | M: Megabyte  | K: Kilobyte

+Gi: Gibibyte | Mi: Mebibyte | Ki: Kibibyte

+1K  = 1,000 bytes | 1Ki = 1,024 bytes | 1Ki > 1K

+## 59: Taints and Tolerations

+Taints are applied to nodes.
+Tolerations are applied to pods.
+Both these concepts together help us restrict nodes from accepting certain pods.
+Taints and tolerations DO NOT guarantee a pod will end up in a particular node.
+When Kubernetes cluster is setup, a taint is set on master node automatically.
+This prevents any pods from being scheduled on the master node.
+Best practice is to not run any application on the master node.

+Taint Effects:

+1. `NoSchedule`: Pod won't be scheduled on node.
+Guaranteed.
+2. `PreferNoSchedule`: Pod will TRY not to be scheduled on node.
+No guarantees.
+3. `NoExecute`: New pods won't be scheduled.
+   Existing pods will be evicted if they don't tolerate the taint.
+   These pods may have been scheduled before the taint was applied.

 ## Noteworthy Commands